virgesmith/itrx/doc/apidoc.md

 ### `value_counts`

-Returns a dictionary mapping each unique element in the iterator to the number of times it appears.
+Returns an iterator over the number of times distinct items appear in the original iterator, which can be collected into a dict.

 Do not use on an infinite iterator

 Returns:
-    dict[T, int]: A dictionary where the keys are unique elements from the iterator and the values are their respective counts.
+    Itr[tuple[T, int]]: An iterator of pairs of values and counts.

 ### `zip`